Waste packaging statistics for Ireland

 Packaging comes with the products we buy for our homes and businesses.
 It protects them during transport, keeps them fresh and provides product information.
 Once the products are unpacked, the packaging become waste.

-In 2021, Ireland generated 1.2 million tonnes of packaging waste.
+In 2022, Ireland generated over 1.2 million tonnes of packaging waste.

 The largest component of packaging waste is paper & cardboard followed by plastic, glass, wood, metal, see figure 1.
 For details on tonnes per material stream see table 1.